-Dogs on leashes no longer than 16 feet are welcome on nearly all of Jekyll Island’s beaches.
+Dog-friendly beaches abound on Jekyll Island — if your dog is on leash.
 Our favorite is Driftwood Beach, where the ancient, gnarled trees make an unforgettable backdrop.
 There is also a fishing pier to explore and a lovely view of the Sidney Lanier Bridge.

 Whether you’re looking to lounge on the sand just steps from the downtown hotels and restaurants or drive to a secluded spot where you and your dog can enjoy some downtime, St. Augustine will not disappoint!
 Dogs on leash are welcome on all of St. Augustine’s beaches, with the exception of those in Anastasia State Park.

 Heading “down the shore” in Jersey means a trip to the beach.
-And if you’re looking for a place your dog will enjoy, too, set a course for Wildwood!
+And if you’re in search of dog-friendly beaches, too, set a course for Wildwood!
 You can’t miss the 25-foot fire hydrant sculpture marking the block-long area where leashed dogs are welcome, and fresh water and dog cleanup bags are also provided for your convenience.
 The beach is open every day from 6 a.m. to dusk.